tleecsm/VoVTCG/www/data/cards.md

  - Rank: 3

-If this fortification is destroyed, you may choose to discard a card to recreate it with full Life.
+If an attached fortification is destroyed, you may discard a card.
+If you do, recreate it with full Life.
 <br>

 ##### ALP.NAT.033